Juniata Township, Bedford County, Pennsylvania

 Juniata Township is a township that is located in Bedford County, Pennsylvania, United States.
 The population was 901 at the time of the 2020 census.

 Geography

 Juniata Township is located in western Bedford County, along the Somerset County line.
 It is bordered to the northeast by Napier Township, to the east by Harrison Township, and to the south by Londonderry Township.
 Neighboring Somerset County townships are Allegheny Township to the west and Shade Township to the north.

+Pennsylvania Route 31 passes through Juniata Township, running from the township's western border with Allegheny Township, Somerset County, to Juniata's eastern border with Harrison Township.
+For much of this passage through the township, Route 31 parallels both the Pennsylvania Turnpike and the Raystown Branch of the Juniata River.

 According to the United States Census Bureau, Juniata Township has a total area of 123.1 km2, of which 122.8 sqkm is land and 0.2 sqkm, or 0.17%, is water.

 Recreation

 Two small portions of the Pennsylvania State Game Lands Number 104 are located at the southern corner of the township and a portion of Shawnee State Park is located near the northeast corner of the township.